 After Rock City, we stopped in pet friendly Chattanooga.
 The visit was all too brief because the temps were in the high 80s, and there wasn’t a lick of shade on the streets.
 Our dogs don’t do well in that kind of heat.
 That being said, we did get a taste of the city and are happy to share what we learned with you.

 The commerce afforded by the Tennessee River and the arrival of the railroad made Chattanooga a boom town in the 1850s.
-Back then, Chattanooga was known as the city “where cotton meets corn” because of its location between the mountain communities of Southern Appalachia to the north and the cotton-growing states to the south.
+Back then, Chattanooga was known as the city “where cotton meets corn” because of its location between the mountain communities of Southern Appalachia and the cotton-growing states to the south.
 By the 1930s, Chattanooga was called the “Dynamo of Dixie,” later inspiring the 1941 Glenn Miller big-band swing song “Chattanooga Choo Choo“.

+At the visitors center adjacent to the Tennessee Aquarium we secured a city map.
+Then we crossed the river on the Market Street Bridge to the dog friendly Renaissance Park.
 This area of Chattanooga is called North Shore, and is undergoing gentrification.
-Its dog friendly park is in a state of rebirth and, when finished, should be beautiful.
-For now, it is a work in progress.
+Its dog friendly park is in a state of rebirth and, when finished, will be beautiful.
+During our visit, it was a work in progress.